JamesSchiller/qbe-for-mongo/readme.txt

 aggregation and complex conditions not implemented

-you cannot not add new keys thru an insert
+refresh if you add new keys thru an insert